CZ-NIC/yangson/docs/schema.rst

       A boolean value specifying whether the instance is mandatory.

+.. class:: SequenceNode(DataNode)

+   Abstract class for data nodes representing a sequence, i.e. **list** and **leaf-list**.

+   .. attribute:: min_elements

+      An integer value specifying the minimum number of list or leaf-list entries.

+   .. attribute:: max_elements

+      An integer value specifying the maximum number of list or leaf-list entries.
+If no maximum is specified, the value of this attribute is ``None``.

+   .. attribute:: user_ordered

+      A boolean value specifying whether the list or leaf-list entries are ordered by user.
+The value of ``False`` means the (leaf-)list is ordered by system, which means that the server may rearrange the entries.

-.. class:: ListNode(InternalNode, DataNode)
+.. class:: ListNode(InternalNode, SequenceNode)

    Class representing YANG **list** node.

    .. attribute:: keys

       List containing qualified names of all keys.

-   .. attribute:: min_elements

-      An integer value specifying the minimum number of list entries.

-   .. attribute:: max_elements

-      An integer value specifying the maximum number of list entries.

 .. class:: ChoiceNode(InternalNode)